Construction Project Management Services and Construction Books

 0 Comments

-But I’m sure just as often you were not awarded a project because your price was too expensive?
-Sometimes the company who were awarded the project ended up losing money, but more often they made money!
-How did they win the project?
+But I’m sure just as often you were not awarded a construction project because your price was too expensive?
+Sometimes the contractor who was awarded the project ended up losing money, but more often they made money!
+How did they win the construction project?
 Why was their price lower than your price, and yet they were profitable?

 Estimating a construction project accurately involves some art, some science, knowledge of construction processes, experience, and more than a little luck.
 Of course, it also requires thoroughness – there is no place for careless errors or reckless assumptions.

 1. Read the documents and understand the scope.
 What are you pricing?
 What are you committing your company to construct?
 What are the contractor’s obligations and what are the client’s obligations?
 If there are any doubts or concerns ask questions or qualify exactly what is included in the price.
+Ask questions in the bidding process.
 More than one estimator has failed to price some work they should have priced, while others have priced items that the client was supplying.

 Please share this post